How much Zakat do I need to pay?

 Zakat al-Fitr should be paid on behalf of everyone in the family.
 There are some scholars that recommend that Zakat al-Fitr is also paid on behalf of unborn children after the 120th day of pregnancy, but do not view it as obligatory.
 Most scholars do agree, however, that Zakat al-Fitr should be paid on behalf of the baby after his/her birth.
 Please do consult with your local imam or scholar for further clarification

 When should I pay my Zakat al Fitr?

 It should be paid before Eid prayer (or any day during Ramadan).
 There are some schools of thought that also allow for Zakat al-Fitr to be paid even before Ramadan.
 Consult with your local Imam or scholar if you need additional information.

 How are Food Packs delivered in time?

 We work up to six months in advance preparing our Ramadan programme.
 We organised with food suppliers, identifying people most in need and making sure the food in the pack meets nutritional needs and local cultural expectations.
 We deliver to 34 countries with all the different variation in each country.
 Delivery is at the start of Ramadan.
-You can give your donation to the food packs at any time within the month.
+You can give your donation to the food packs at any time during the Ramadan Appeal.
 This means that even if you donate in the last 10 days, we ensure that a family has received their food pack on time.